-What Causes Community Transit Bus Accidents?
+Causes of Community Transit Bus Accidents

-Mechanical Errors & Poor Vehicle Maintenance
+Mechanical Problems / Poor Vehicle Maintenance Cause Bus Accidents

 Subcontracting to Community Transit